Nikita Dragun Goes Braless In Snakeskin Print Blazer, Dances With Sofia Richie At Missguided Party

-Transgender YouTuber Nikita Dragun has been especially active on her Instagram Stories over the past 24 hours.
+Transgender YouTuber Nikita Dragun has been especially active on her Instagram stories over the past 24 hours.

-As the video clips and snapshots on her Instagram Stories reveal, Dragun was a guest at the launch event for Sofia Richie’s Missguided Collection at Bootsy Bellows yesterday.
+As the video clips and snapshots on her Instagram stories reveal, Dragun was a guest at the launch event for Sofia Richie’s Missguided Collection at Bootsy Bellows yesterday.

-While HollywoodLife confirms Richie’s boyfriend Scott Disick wasn’t at the party, the 21-year-old model appeared to have had a wonderful time with Nikita.
+While HollywoodLife confirms Richie’s boyfriend, Scott Disick, wasn’t at the party, the 21-year-old model appeared to have had a wonderful time with Nikita.

-The sexy duo may have broken Instagram as the held hands and pressed up against each other before dropping to the floor at the same time and popping their curvaceous booties in the air.
+The sexy duo may have broken Instagram as they held hands and pressed up against each other before dropping to the floor at the same time and popping their curvaceous booties in the air.

 After a few minutes of steamy dance moves, Sofia and Nikita exchanged a warm embrace with huge smiles on their faces as they flashed their gorgeous pearly white teeth for the camera.